-3. The Problem
+3 The Problem

-Assume that a single particle, p, senses the realization of a local crucial event \mathcal{E} .
-Then the propagation problem \mathcal{P} is the following:
+Assume that a single particle, p, senses the realization of a local crucial event $\mathcal{E}$ .
+Then the propagation problem $\mathcal{P}$ is the following:

-"How can particle p, via cooperation with the rest of the grain particles, efficiently propagate information $info(\mathcal{E})$ reporting realization of event \mathcal{E} to the sink \mathcal{S} ?"
+"How can particle p, via cooperation with the rest of the grain particles, efficiently propagate information $info(\mathcal{E})$ reporting realization of event $\mathcal{E}$ to the sink $\mathcal{S}$ ?"

 Because of the dense deployment of particles close to each other, multi-hop communication consumes less power than a traditional single hop propagation.
 Also, multi-hop communication can effectively overcome some of the signal propagation effects in long-distance wireless transmissions.
-Furthermore, short-range hop-byhop transmissions may help to smoothly adjust propagation around obstacles.
+Furthermore, short-range hop-by-hop transmissions may help to smoothly adjust propagation around obstacles.
 Finally, the low energy transmission in hop-by-hop may enhance security, protecting from undesired discovery of the data propagation operation.

+Because of the above reasons, data propagation should be done in a multihop way.
 To minimize the energy consumption in the sensor network we wish to minimize the number of hops (directed transmissions) performed in the data propagation process.
-Note that the number of hops also characterizes propagation time, assuming an appropriate MAC protocol [15].
+Note that the number of hops also characterizes propagation time, assuming an appropriate MAC protocol [18].